Grandparents Raising Grandchildren support line

 Grandparents raising grandchildren (GRG) face an number of barriers.
 Financial barriers they face are exacerbated by policy such as inadequate kinship care benefits and the loss of CPP Disability Benefits upon turning 65.

 We encourage advocacy in these areas.
-For more information check out the documents below.
+For more information check out the documents on the right.